PritamChakrabortyShuvo/Shell-Scripting/01-Shell_Scripting_Theoritical_Concepts.md

 3. Use Cases:
 - Ideal for scenarios where you want to skip certain conditions or values without breaking the loop.
 - Helps in handling specific cases without terminating the loop prematurely.
+## Key POints
+1. continue works with all loop types (for, while, until).
+2. It skips the rest of the current iteration but does not exit the loop.
+3. For nested loops, continue n allows control over which loop to continue.